Mary Jo Catlett: Career

+She also performed scores for commercials, with one of her more notable ones being for Black Flag where she had a popular catchphrase “The roaches check in but they don’t check out.”

 In 1987, Catlett directed a production of Dan Goggin's Nunsense after meeting with Goggin and discussing the character of Sister Mary Regina.
 It was staged at the Mark Two Dinner Theatre in Orlando, Florida.
 Catlett decided to play Sister Mary as well, taking on a dual role as both director and performer.
 She was partially inspired to direct the show after witnessing directors' unfair treatment of her castmates in previous productions.
 She said, "I have worked with many directors who were tyrannical.
 You get afraid to do anything because he'll yell, 'Don't do that!'
 It makes you crazy... as a director, I believe that there can be a democracy."

+After her run on Diff’rent Strokes, Catlett returned to her theatrical roots.
+In 1989, she took part in a regional revival of The Pajama Game in Pasadena, California, and during the 1990s she became a familiar face in Los Angeles theater, performing in productions such as Lend Me a Tenor, Beauty and the Beast, and The Music Man.
+Years later, in 2011, she portrayed Rosie — the lively grandmother of the lead character — in a stage adaptation of The Wedding Singer, with the Los Angeles Times praising her performance, noting the charm and energy she brought to the role.

+She has also appeared/lent her voice in shows such as Modern Family, American Dad!, Kim Possible, Days of Our Lives, 2 Broke Girls, That's So Raven, Rugrats, Glee and The Grim Adventures of Bill and Mandy.

+Catlett has also appeared in multiple films.
+She played Rosemary Ackerman in John Waters’ dark comedy Serial Mom (1994), and later turned up in comedies such as The Benchwarmers and Let's Be Cops.